 6. Heat pump defrost cycle smells

-1. Heat Pump Smells Musty
+1. Your Heat Pump Has a Musty Smell

-2. Heat Pump Smells Like Fish
+2. The Heat Pump Smells Fishy/Rotten

 If your heat pump smells like fish, there could be several things wrong:

-• Wiring issue
+• Wiring problems

 • Plastic components or coating is melting